 What are the five levels of delegation?Delegation of power is the act of giving authority and responsibility to another person.
 It is an important management skill but can also be challenging.
 Therefore, it is essential to understand the levels of delegation and the various ways of delegating power.

 Level 5: Complete DelegationL5 is the ultimate delegation level and should only be given to employees who have proven their ability to handle full responsibility for their work.
 These employees should also be able to communicate effectively with their managers, ensuring that all aspects of the project are clearly understood.
 For L5 delegation to be successful, both manager and employee must share a common vision for the project and a clear understanding of team goals and objectives.
 It can also be helpful if managers provide clear feedback on progress so that the delegating employee can improve upon any deficiencies they may find.
 Even though the approach sounds like complete independence, the manager remains in touch and offers guidance and supervision as needed.
 The manager retains the final authority and responsibility regarding the task.
+For example: At the highest level of delegation, the manager fully entrusts the software engineer with the responsibility for the entire module.
+The engineer has the autonomy to define the module’s architecture, allocate resources, and make all decisions related to its development without constant oversight.
+While the manager is still available for support and guidance, they do not interfere in day-to-day decisions.
+The engineer fully owns the module and is accountable for its success.
+However, the manager retains ultimate responsibility for the project’s overall success and can step in if necessary.
 Through these five levels of delegation, we can then move on to understand the types of delegation we can find in workplaces around us.
 For example, managers may only sometimes stick to a particular level but collaborate on the features of multiple levels of delegation to create the system best suitable for their team.

 Other Interesting Reads